 Here's an example:

-Which gives us a more manageable set of results:
+Which gives us a more manageable set of results.

 Bear in mind that there's not just one way to search.
 Be willing to search and experiment with different terms that you find.
-Reach out if you have questions!

 If you've found the description of an article you like but you don't see a PDF or HTML link to the full article, look for the "Find It @ BALL STATE" button.
 Here's more information about Find It @ BALL STATE and how it's helpful.